 The study of structural variation — large-scale changes in DNA that can, in some cases, refashion entire chromosomes — in the genomic era has lagged behind that of sequence variation.
 But there’s a growing appreciation of how important structural variants are to human biology and disease.
 What makes these variants more challenging to study, and what is being done to overcome those challenges?

-Pinning the tail on the structural variants
+Pinning down structural variants

 Since DNA sequencers first started pumping out As, Ts, Cs, and Gs, much — some might argue most — of the effort in genetics and genomics has been put toward interpreting sequence variations, changes where one or a few bases within a given gene or non-coding region are lost, duplicated, or replaced.